Peridot: Geologically

 Olivine, of which peridot is a type, is a common mineral in mafic and ultramafic rocks, often found in lava and in peridotite xenoliths of the mantle, which lava carries to the surface; however, gem-quality peridot occurs in only a fraction of these settings.
 Peridots can also be found in meteorites.

 Peridots can be differentiated by size and composition.
 A peridot formed as a result of volcanic activity tends to contain higher concentrations of lithium, nickel and zinc than those found in meteorites.

 Olivine is an abundant mineral, but gem-quality peridot is rather rare due to its chemical instability on Earth's surface.
 Olivine is usually found as small grains and tends to exist in a heavily weathered state, unsuitable for decorative use.
-Large crystals of forsterite, the variety most often used to cut peridot gems, are rare; as a result peridot is considered to be precious.
+Large crystals of forsterite, the variety most often used to cut peridot gems, are rare; as a result, peridot is considered to be precious.

-In the ancient world, mining of peridot, called topazios then, on St. John's Island in the Red Sea began about 300 B.C.
+In the ancient world, the mining of peridot was called topazios then, on St. John's Island, in the Red Sea began about 300 BCE.

-The principal source of peridot olivine today is the San Carlos Apache Indian Reservation in Arizona.
+The principal source of peridot olivine today is the San Carlos Apache Indian Reservation in Arizona, US.

 It is also mined at another location in Arizona, and in Arkansas, Hawaii, Nevada, and New Mexico at Kilbourne Hole, in the US; and in Australia, Brazil, China, Egypt, Kenya, Mexico, Myanmar (Burma), Norway, Pakistan, Saudi Arabia, South Africa, Sri Lanka, and Tanzania.

 In meteorites

 Peridot crystals have been collected from some pallasite meteorites.
 The most commonly studied pallasitic peridot belongs to the Indonesian Jeppara meteorite, but others exist such as the Brenham, Esquel, Fukang, and Imilac meteorites.
 Pallasitic (extraterrestrial) peridot differs chemically from its earthbound counterpart, in that pallasitic peridot lacks nickel.